-The portfolio of equity investments at 31 December 2022 and 31 December 2021 comprises of a holding in one Alternative Investment Fund.
-More details are disclosed in note 19.
+The portfolio of equity investments at 31 December 2023 and 31 December 2022 comprises of a holding in one Alternative Investment Fund.
+More details are disclosed in Note 19.

 Equity investments are stated in the financial statements at their assessed fair value which takes into account possible losses that may arise in relation to specific investments.
 A change in the value of equity investments classified as FVOCI or FVTPL affects the equity of the Group.
-The Group's policy relating to revaluation of equity investments at their assessed fair value is stated in note 3 to the Financial Statements.
+The Group's policy relating to revaluation of equity investments at their assessed fair value is stated in Note 3 to the Financial Statements.

-The table below indicates how the equity of the Group will be affected from a change in the price of the equity investments held, as a result of reasonably possible changes in the relevant stock exchange indices.
+The table below indicates how the equity of the Group will be affected from a change in the price of the equity investments held, as a result of reasonably possible changes in their price.